Thomas Taylor (Neoplatonist): Influence

 The texts that he used had been edited since the 16th century, but were interrupted by lacunae; Taylor's understanding of the Platonists informed his suggested emendations.
 His translations were influential on William Blake, Percy Bysshe Shelley, and William Wordsworth.
 In American editions they were read by Ralph Waldo Emerson, Bronson Alcott, and G. R. S. Mead, secretary to Helena Blavatsky of the Theosophical Society.

 Taylor also published several original works on philosophy (in particular, the Neoplatonism of Proclus and Iamblichus) and mathematics.
 These works have been republished (some for the first time since Taylor's lifetime) by the Prometheus Trust.

 The young Mary Wollstonecraft lived as a guest in Taylor's home and called his study "the abode of peace.".
 Taylor responded to Wollstonecraft's A Vindication of the Rights of Men and later A Vindication of the Rights of Woman in his satirical essay, A Vindication of the Rights of Brutes.
 In it, Taylor attempted to demonstrate the extent of Wollstonecraft's arguments by asking if the position was equally sound when applied to men and women, why not for plants and animals too?
+Despite its satirical intent, historian Peder Anker has called it "the first defense of animal rights".